Toronto Zoo Domain Ride

 The Toronto Zoo Domain Ride (also known as the Canadian Domain Ride) was an automated guideway transit (AGT) service used to carry visitors between sections, or "domains", of the Toronto Zoo.
 Though technologically closer to a simple rubber-tired metro, it was almost universally referred to as a "monorail".

-The train began running in 1976, and closed in 1994, after a train lost power and rolled backwards down the track into a second train, injuring about 30 people.
+The train began running on July 1, 1976, and closed on July 11, 1994, after a train lost power and rolled backwards down the track into a second train, injuring about 30 people.
 Parts of the line were subsequently taken over by the Zoomobile, an open-air tractor-drawn vehicle with five stations (Main Station, Canadian Domain Station, Africa Station, Americas Station) which had been operating since 1980.

 Ride details

 Map of the Toronto Zoo, with the partial Zoo Domain Ride sections shown as they exist in July 2013.

 The vehicle was a rubber-wheeled AGT prototype developed by American firm Bendix-Dashaveyor.
 The train operated on a concrete guideway with electricity supplied by rails located above one side of the guideway.
 Passengers entered and left via doors located at each double row of facing seats.
 A secondary set of controls was available in the last car of the train to allow it to be reversed into the storage/service area located towards the north end of the zoo property.

 Details of the Dashaveyor's running gear are visible in this photo.
 The small horizontal wheels at the front steer the larger running wheels just visible behind them.
 The electrical supply uses a small 3rd rail shaped like a V with a pickup that pushes up on the bottom of it.
 The operator can also be seen in the front left of the cabin.

 In addition to being a quick way to travel between sections of the zoo, the ride provided the only way to view several animals, in remote areas of the zoo.
 Moose, white-tailed deer and several other exhibits were not accessible from walking paths.
 The ride operator would provide commentary on the animals visible from the train during the ride.

 Plans to scrap the vehicle and tracks dragged well past 1999.
 Portions of the guideway have now been removed, while others remain in place (overgrown by vegetation in many areas), but the electrical supply rails have been removed from the remaining portions of the guideway.
 Three stations remain in place: the Americas station stands behind closed gates, and the Weston station is still accessible for washrooms—the crumbling station platform can be seen from behind the chain barriers.

 The Ruins of Weston Station in the Canadian Domain in May 2010.

 The Main Station still remains to this day and is now used for several purposes: the Peacock Cafe, and the Main Zoomobile station.